2007

 ● 9-13-2007: Buddhist teacher Thich Nhat Hanh said in an interview that terrorists commit terrorism because of their “wrong perceptions,” and that we can get them (the terrorists) to change their perceptions, not by bombing them (the terrorists) and shooting at them, but rather by sitting down with them and “deeply listening” to them.
 How, though, can you deeply listen to someone if you come to him with the conviction that his perceptions are wrong and with the purpose of changing his perceptions?

-● 9-16-2007: Whereas bad acts detract from a man’s morality, or his character; bad works do not detract from his oeuvre, which is constituted just of his good work.
+● 9-16-2007: Whereas bad acts detract from a man’s morality, or his character (or our moral judgment of him); bad works do not detract from his oeuvre, which is constituted just of his good works.
 I completely identify the value of my life and myself with that of my oeuvre.

 ● Philosophy Club meeting; topic: “Friendship.”